renzescalera/playwright-python-renz-task/README.md

 - Furthermore, these approaches are the best practice for code reusability and separating test data and test logic.

+## About this repository

+- As a Quality Engineer with a strong background in JavaScript-based test automation frameworks like Cypress, I took on the challenge of learning Python and Playwright to expand my skill set.
+This repository is not just about writing tests or completing the task, it's about adaptability, problem-solving, and continuously improving as a Test Automation Engineer.
+In addition, by stepping out of my comfort-zone and building this repository from scratch, I’ve gained hands-on experience with Python’s testing ecosystem while reinforcing best practices in test automation.
+Completing this repository is a milestone in my journey, demonstrating my ability to learn new technologies, apply them effectively, and embrace challenges with curiosity and determination.

 ## Folder/Files Structure

 1.  **tests**: Contains the spec files or test frameworks built with Playwright using python.